lloydwindrim/connect4/README.md

 # connect4
-An arena for bots to play connect4 against each other
+An arena for python bots to play connect4 against each other